bharathraj1905/Ex.-No.-7---SIMULATION-OF-PRE--PROCESSING-IN-ADDITIVE-MANUFACTURING/README.md

 ### 2)	Conversion to STL a.
 Orientation b.
 Support Structure c.
 Slicing d.
 Path Planning

 ### 1. CAD File
 ### Every manufacturing process starts with the process of designing and as in any type of manufacturing, there are certain limitations to the materials and manufacturing processes that dictate how the product should be designed, 3D printing is no different.
+In 3d printing, characteristics of hardware, software, temperature, filament and many other factors play an important role in how a digital model translates into a printed object.
+Some of them are designed with a strong base, grain direction, overhung, wall thickness, round corners and tolerances.

 ### 2. Conversion to STL
 ### In order to check the interface of the object and make it reliable to 3d printers, conversion to STL file is required.
 It also facilitates other features like quick error check, bridging the gap between CAD platforms, exhibition purposes and 3D digitizer extension.